nkoukou/Atmospheric_Modelling/README.md

 Examples of important functions are commented out at the bottom of each script.
 Function arguments are explained in the documentation of the function.

+In order to use modules 5 and 6 together:
+1. Run module 5 in nkoukou/ directory.
+Files are saved in libradtran/
+2. cd libradtran/
+3. ../uvspec < test.inp > some_filename.out (runs libradtran code)
+4. Run module 6 in nkoukou/
+5. ???
+6. Profit

 -------
 ToDo: